ibaaj/medialog/README.md

 ## Requirements
-You need a Google Sheets key and a Youtube API key - use [http://console.developers.google.com](console.developers.google.com)
+- a Google Sheets key,
+- a Youtube API key, for both use [http://console.developers.google.com](console.developers.google.com)
-The [Pygsheets](pygsheets.readthedocs.io)  python package available with pip to easily work with Google APIs.
+- The [Pygsheets](pygsheets.readthedocs.io) python package available with pip to work with Google Sheet API.

 ## Launch